hetalang/heta-specifications/classes.md

     ```
     because `compartment` property is not declared for `Process` class.

 1. There are some specific checking rules in classes, e.g. required properties.
-They will be checked only after all components from the code is loaded, see [workflow](./workflow).
+They will be checked only after all components from the code is loaded, see [compilation](./compilation) steps.
 For example, `Const` class has required numeric property `num`:
     ```heta
     k1 @Const; // thes case doesn't throw error k1 { num: 1 };    // because num property is set here